Family volunteering with elephants in Laos

 - Return to Luang Prabang after your project

-- Accommodation in family rooms with western toilets and hot and cold showers
+- Family accommodation at the project site with western toilets and hot and cold showers

 - Linen and towels